TanyaSardana/zotago/API.markdown

 }
 ```

+The `imageUrl` attribute can be a base64-encoded data URI.
+If so, then the URI
+is parsed, and the image is saved to an uploads folder with a unique ID.
+The
+given URL is then overwritten with the URL for the uploaded image.
+The response
+will include the generated URL.

 Because an accounts system hasn't been built yet, simply use `"creatorId": 1`,
 which will have been initialized to a dummy user by the seeder script.